LearnOnDemandSystems/docs/lod/lab-interface.md

 1. **Pin/unpin**: This allows pinning or unpinning the top bar that contains the Commands menu, Display menu, Developer menu and connection indicator.

 1. **Connection indicator**: Displays the connection quality between your local machine and the virtual machine in the lab environment.
 The connection quality is displayed in milliseconds and a description of Excellent, Good, Fair and Poor.
-For more information about each connection quality description, or conduct a speed test, please see our [Learn on Demand Systems Speed Test](https://www.learnondemandsystems.com/speedtest/).
+For more information about each connection quality description, or to conduct a speed test, please see our [Learn on Demand Systems Speed Test](https://www.learnondemandsystems.com/speedtest/).

 1. **Lab instruction pane**: Displays the lab instructions.

 1. **Lab resources**: Contains lab resources such as virtual machines, cloud resources, and any credentials needed to complete the lab instructions.

-1. **Lab help**: Contains theme settings, lab instance ID, FAQ and a link to submit a support request.
+1. **Lab help**: Contains lab theme settings, lab instance ID, FAQ and a link to submit a support request.

-    **NOTE**: The Help tab may not be available to you, depending on your learning organization.
+    **NOTE**: The Help tab may not be available to you, depending on your learning organization settings.

-1. **Lab instruction zoom slider**: This allows you to zoom the display of the each tab in the lab instruction window.
+1. **Lab instruction zoom slider**: This allows you to zoom the display of the each tab in the lab instruction window (Instructions, Resources and Help).

 1. **Hamburger menu**: Contains options to save the lab and return to it later, save changes to the virtual machines in the lab, edit instructions, share your lab instance, or transfer your lab instance to another user.
 See the [Hamburger menu](#hamburger-menu) section for more information.